wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here is a hands-on tutorial about how to install and use Hashicorp's <a target="_blank" href="https://www.vaultproject.io">Vault (vaultproject.io)</a> to securely store <a href="#Secrets">secrets</a> key/value pairs, in a High Availability approach.

-The unique contribution of this article is to provide a deep yet concise approach, done by using automation which are then explained.
-This course assumes participants bring a Mac or Windows laptop and have prior experience with Linux CLI commands.

-Vault's secret handling features are provided by several Hashicorp offerings:

-   * A local client app/exe on your laptop, which can also provide dev-mode Vault services.
-   * A "self-managed" OSS Vault server you install in your cloud environment (AWS, Azure, GCP, etc.)
-   * Paid <a href="#VaultSaaS">Vault SaaS services<a> provided by HCP (Hashicorp's Cloud Platform)
-   <br /><br />

-https://cloud.hashicorp.com/docs/vault summarizes the differences between "Self-managed" and HCP Vault cluster.

-As with other SaaS products, one can interact with Vault using its GUI, CLI, or API.

-<a target="_blank" href="https://www.hashicorp.com/products/vault/pricing/">Pricing</a>:
-Hashicorp provides Vault free under open-source licensing.
-Pay for an Enterprise license for Replication, Diaster Recovery, Namespaces, Monitoring, and support.
-Hashicorp can provide a list of services partners.

 Hashicorp Vault's basic job is to provide applications <a target="_blank" href="https://www.vaultproject.io/docs/concepts/tokens">client service tokens</a> to access databases and other services:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/147319306-482e5d40-16cb-4184-baee-71d9a4224aab.png"><img alt="hashicorp-vault-auth-flow-1018x268" src="https://user-images.githubusercontent.com/300046/147319306-482e5d40-16cb-4184-baee-71d9a4224aab.png"></a>